Taoism > The Basics

 Further resources:

-• You may find more about the meaning of Tao by taking our courses dealing with it - click here to access the courses page.
+• You may find more about the meaning of Tao by taking our courses dealing with Lao-tzu and his Tao-te ching - click here to start now.

 • The collection of sayings of Master Lu deals with the Tao as a day-to-day experience.
 Learn more here.